u-blox/ubxlib_examples_xplr_iot/README.md

 Once Visual Studio Code has started you will find the "main.c" source code in a window.

-From within Visual Studio Code you can then build, rebuild, flash and run the examples.
+From within Visual Studio Code you can then build, rebuild, flash and run the Application.
 This is done via selecting the menus *Terminal -> Run Build Task* or by pressing the shortcut *ctrl-shift-b*.
-Choose *Build and run "blink"* to flash and start the blink example and the red led of your XPLR-IOT-1 should start blinking.

-You can then select any of the other examples by choosing *Select Example* in the Build Task menu as above.
-After that you can select *Build and run* again.

 If you have a debug unit you can then also start a debugging session by first selecting the *Run and debug* icon in the left side pane.